awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

      **4B AD 22 73 29 AD EF 18 F2 15 B6 47 5F B7 94 8E 16 29 B5 05**

      then your downloaded awstoe binary is authentic and can be safely installed\.
-   + If the thumbprint value in the lower details window is not identical to the value above, do not run `awstoe.exe`\.
+   + If the thumbprint value in the lower details window is not identical to the previous value, do not run `awstoe.exe`\.